Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Purdue Performance Insights

-- The Boilermakers' +165 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 85.6 points per game (20th in college basketball) while allowing 69.1 per contest (131st in college basketball).
+- The Wildcats' +241 scoring differential (outscoring opponents by 30.1 points per game) is a result of putting up 94 points per game (second in college basketball) while giving up 63.9 per contest (35th in college basketball).

-- Purdue wins the rebound battle by 11.2 boards on average.
-It collects 42 rebounds per game, which ranks 24th in college basketball, while its opponents pull down 30.8 per outing.
+- Arizona wins the rebound battle by 17.7 boards on average.
+It records 46.1 rebounds per game, second in college basketball, while its opponents pull down 28.4.

-- Purdue knocks down 8.3 three-pointers per game (109th in college basketball) at a 40.1% rate (13th in college basketball), compared to the 8.2 its opponents make while shooting 29.3% from deep.
+- Arizona connects on 8.5 three-pointers per game (96th in college basketball) at a 39.1% rate (23rd in college basketball), compared to the 7.8 its opponents make, shooting 33.3% from beyond the arc.

-- The Boilermakers average 105.5 points per 100 possessions on offense (25th in college basketball), and give up 85.1 points per 100 possessions (68th in college basketball).

-- Purdue has come up short in the turnover battle by two turnovers per game, committing 11.8 (175th in college basketball play) while forcing 9.8 (335th in college basketball).
+- Arizona has won the turnover battle on average this season, committing 12.6 per game (242nd in college basketball) while forcing 14.6 (49th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.